Skip to main content

 “People will put chandeliers anywhere and everywhere—from closets to laundry rooms to bathrooms,” says Johnson.
 To accommodate the trend, Ferguson stocks a full line of “mini-chandeliers,” which range from traditional crystal to straight-line contemporary, and are designed to fit in the spaces that, once upon a time, would have had basic flush-mount lighting.
 “They’re going to be smaller than what you’d see in a dining room,” explains Johnson.

 With some research, most homeowners can tackle replacing one light fixture with another.
 Just be sure to cut the bathroom’s power off at the fuse box.
-For new installations, licensed electricians should be able to add a junction box and accompanying light switch in a couple of hours.
+For new installations, a licensed electrician should be able to add a junction box and accompanying light switch in a couple of hours.

 Deck the Walls